Friday, November 6, 2015

 Should I even count the days

-since these unidentified kidnappers
+Since these kidnappers

 Flew away with us like prey